 “God’s purpose is to make something great out of you!
 It is up to you whether you will fall in line with His leadership or resist it… I am 110% COMMITTED to Clemson University. #ALLIN”

-Considering Clemson signed St. John Bosco quarterback DJ Uiagalelei — the No. 1 overall prospect for 2020 — this is another massive win.
+Considering Clemson signed St. John Bosco quarterback DJ Uiagalelei — the No. 1 overall prospect for 2020 — this was another massive win.
 Say what you want about the Tigers’ cupcake schedule, but they get it done on the field to make the College Football Playoff and on the recruiting trail.

 It’s safe to say Clemson isn’t done with landing top prospects, either.